Do you know them? Sheriff seeks help identifying remains found in the '90s

 The sheriff said the boy was wearing khaki shorts, socks, and black sneakers, and it appeared that he had been dead for several months.
 A small amount of cash was also found inside his pocket.

-John was identified as a Caucasian or Hispanic between nine and 12 years old.
+John was identified as a Caucasian or Hispanic between 9 and 12 years old.
 He stood approximately 4 feet 11 inches tall and had straight brown hair.

 He had no dental fillings, but some teeth had preventative sealant placed on them to help prevent cavities and decay.
 He had a slight overbite and his upper canine teeth were high erupting canines, commonly referred to as "fang teeth."